 One of the many great things about the Del Mar Village is its walkability.
 There are many restaurants, shops, parks, and beaches within just a few blocks.
-Another major draw for Southern California is cruising along the coast too.
-It is recommended to rent a car for the duration of your vacation or rideshare to neighboring towns.
+Another major draw for Southern California is cruising along the coast.
+It’s recommended to rent a car for the duration of your vacation or rideshare to neighboring towns.

 Downtown Del Mar Village Parking Options